-He was born on 28 October 1925 in Nassau in the Bahamas.
-Finlay’s father bootlegged alcohol from Nassau into the USA until the repeal of prohibition laws in 1933, when he and Finlay’s mother unsuccessfully attempted to start an orange-growing business in Florida, before returning to Scotland in straitened circumstances.
+Ian Hamilton Finlay was born on 28 October 1925 in Nassau in the Bahamas.
+His father bootlegged alcohol from Nassau into the USA until the repeal of prohibition laws in 1933, when he and Finlay’s mother unsuccessfully attempted to start an orange-growing business in Florida, before returning to Scotland in straitened circumstances.
 Finlay himself had been sent to Scotland at the age of six, boarding first at Larchfield School near Helensburgh, then Dollar Academy.

 By 1948 Finlay was living in rural Perthshire, at Drum-Na Keil near Comrie with his wife Marion.
 He spent the next eight years as an impoverished writer and painter, periodically publishing short stories in the Glasgow Herald and the Scottish Angler – his stories were often about fishing – while earning money from shepherding and labouring.
 He briefly lived on Rousay, one of the Orkney Islands, during the winter of 1955-56; this location became a source of inspiration for the symbolic landscapes depicted in much of his later work.
 Finlay’s short stories describe rural Scottish life while displaying stylistic affinities with Russian and Scandinavian writers such as Turgenev, Chekhov and Strindberg.
 Throughout his career, Finlay would seek understandings of a ‘Northern’ sensibility distinct from Scots or Gaelic culture.